 Are you a Canadian citizen planning to travel and work in Japan?
 Then the Japan Working Holiday Visa for Canadians is what you need!
-The Japan Working Holiday Visa gives you the chance to experience life in Japan as a local while making some extra cash to help cover your travel expenses.
+The Japan Working Holiday Visa gives you the chance to experience life in Japan like a local while making some extra cash to help cover your travel expenses.

 Stepabroad has put together this step-by-step guide for Canadians applying for a Japan Working Holiday Visa, including how to submit your application and the documents to prepare beforehand.
 If you haven’t already, first check out everything Canadians need to know about the Japan Working Holiday Visa.

 It can be tricky to navigate the process of obtaining a working holiday visa and getting a job in a foreign country.
 Lucky for you, Stepabroad offers Canadians direct assistance through each step of their visa application on our Japan Working Holiday Programs.

 The first step before applying is to ensure you are eligible for the visa, which you can check here.
 Before reading further, we recommend making sure you meet the requirements.

 Process Time: At least one week.
 You must apply at least 3 weeks before your departure date.

 Cost of Application: Free!